 A conversation about your goals should cover all of your priorities — your family, your career, where you may want to live in the future, how much travel you’re longing to do and what your giving goals are.
-It may even uncover some goals (starting a business? learning to fly?) that you didn’t realize you had.
+It may even uncover some goals (starting a business or learning to fly?) that you didn’t realize you had.

-This upfront talk will also take into consideration where you are in your life: Are you nearing retirement and looking to relocate, or just starting a family and anticipating college costs?
+This upfront talk will also take into consideration where you are in your life: Are you nearing retirement and looking to relocate or just starting a family and anticipating college costs?
 Will your parents need eldercare in the future?
 Have you just become a grandparent?
 If so, do you have a will and inheritance plan in place?

 An advisor can do far more than create an investment strategy